 And it doesn’t stop there.
 If uneaten food ends up in landfills, it continues to impact the environment by releasing methane, a greenhouse gas.

-All of these negatives aspects of food loss don’t necessarily apply to people who compost their food scraps, because most of that food waste can be turned into compost for their gardens.
+All of these negative aspects of food loss don’t necessarily apply to people who compost their food scraps, because most of that food waste can be turned into compost for their gardens.

 For people who compost but the compost is picked up curbside by the municipality, it can still feel like wasted money because you’re not the one benefiting from that compost.